-Cotyledon orbiculata 'Oophylla' is an attractive succulent up to 10 inches (25 cm) tall, with soft, gray-green leaves covered with a white chalk dusting.
+Cotyledon orbiculata 'Oophylla' is an attractive branched succulent, up to 10 inches (25 cm) tall, with soft, gray-green leaves covered with a white chalk dusting.
 It is a moderately fast-growing plant that spreads into a colony.
-The leaves are opposite, somewhat egg-shaped, up to 2.2 inches (5.5 cm) long and up to 0.6 inch (1.5 cm) thick.
+The leaves are opposite, somewhat egg-shaped, up to 2.2 inches (5.5 cm) long and up to 0.6 inches (1.5 cm) thick.
 The margins turn a burgundy to a purplish hue in full sun.
-In winter, it sends up flower spikes up to 18 inches (45 cm) long, which are topped with very pretty, orange to orange-red, usually less than 1.2 inches (3 cm) long, bell-shaped to tubular flowers.
+In winter, it sends up flower spikes, up to 18 inches (45 cm) long, topped with pretty orange to orange-red, bell-shaped to tubular, usually less than 1.2 inches (3 cm) long flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).